-The 21 Irrefutable Laws of Leadership lists all the most important traits of a leadership.
+The 21 Irrefutable Laws of Leadership lists what author John Maxwell believes are the most important characteristics of leadership.

 - Bullet Summary